sairajbasa/AmazonWebServices/README.md

 │
 └─ rds-database-setup/

 More labs will be added continuously as I learn.

-🧾 What each lab contains
+## 🧾 What each lab contains
 Inside every folder you will find:

-README.md → lab explanation & steps
+- README.md → lab explanation & steps

-config/ → configuration files
+- config/ → configuration files

-commands/ → CLI commands
+- commands/ → CLI commands

-screenshots/ → (optional) proof of output
+- screenshots/ → (optional) proof of output

-🚀 Goal
+## 🚀 Goal

-Practice AWS services
+- Practice AWS services

-Document all labs professionally
+- Document all labs professionally

-Build confidence for job interviews
+- Build confidence for job interviews

-Showcase skills to recruiters through GitHub portfolio
+- Showcase skills to recruiters through GitHub portfolio

-📌 Status
+## 📌 Status

-🔄 Work in progress — new labs will be added regularly.
+Work in progress — new labs will be added regularly.

-🙌 Contributions
+## 🙌 Contributions
 This repository is mainly for my personal learning, but suggestions are welcome.

-💡 Author
+## 💡 Author
 Basa Sairaj Netha
-Passionate about MultiCloud • DevOps • Networking • CyberSecurity
+Passionate about Multi-Cloud • DevOps • Networking • CyberSecurity • DataScience